 Nobel Prize winner to step down as chair of peace group

-Nobel Peace Prize winner Martti Ahtisaari says he's stepping down as chairman of the peace organization he founded 17 years ago to help resolve global conflicts.
-Ahtisaari made the announcement Tuesday at a meeting of the Helsinki-based Crisis Management Initiative.
+In this file photo dated Feb.
+16, 2016, former President of Finland Martti Ahtisaari at luncheon for political journalists in Helsinki, Finland.
+Nobel Peace Prize winner Ahtisaari announced Tuesday May9, 2017, that he is stepping down as chairman of Crisis Management Initiative, the peace organization he founded 17-years ago to help resolve global conflicts.

 Discussions